rarooij98/ledlight-alarm/README.md

 ```

 This means I used WifiClientSecure instead of EthernetClient & ESP8266HTTPClient instead of HttpClient.

-### Error :triangular_flag_on_post:
-After that I didn't get any error messages anymore but I also couldn't request anything.
+After that I didn't get any error messages anymore but I still couldn't GET any data).

 I tried to give the URL & API key in the following line: